-While in Content > Pages, hover over a page and over File to see the options available.
+While in Content > Pages, click a file's More Actions menu to see the file management dropdowns.
 Depending on your user level, not all of these actions are available.

 The Edit menu contains options for editing the content and access settings of the file.
 The Review menu contains options for reviewing the file content.
 The Publish menu contains options for publishing the file.
-The File menu contains the following options: "Rename," "Move," "Copy," and "Move to Recycle Bin."
+The File menu contains "Rename," "Move," "Copy," and "Move to Recycle Bin."

-Only users levels 8 through 10 can use the following options, and level 8 users can only affect files to which they have access.
+Users levels 8 through 10 can use the following options (level 8 users can only affect files to which they have access):

 RenameLink to this section